Lake Geneva cruises

 Combine boat and train

 Making a round trip is not required.
-You can take a boat to one of the towns along the lake, get off there, and go back to your point of origin by train, or vice versa.
+You can take a boat to one of the towns along the lake, get off there, and go back to your point of origin by train.
 In many towns, it's just a short walk from the boat dock to the rail station.
 Examples can be found here.

 Sample trips by boat and train or bus

-- Take a boat from Vevey to Villeneuve (1 hour), and back by train (15 minutes).
-Optionally you can visit Montreux and the Chillon Castle along the way;
+- Take a boat from Vevey to Villeneuve (1 hour), and back by train (10 minutes).
+Optionally you can visit Montreux and the Chillon Castle along the way.